yellowdolphin/vok2vok/README.md

 As of now, it will convert the specified `.vok2` files into CSV files or `.vok5` files supported by Teachmaster 5 (version alpha 16).
 It will search for `.kk` files to preserve the box associated with each vocabulary item.

+If no files are specified, vok2vok will convert all `.vok2` files in the current directory.